 - Coinsurance.
 For some healthcare, you pay a percentage of the allowed amount, and the plan pays the rest.
 This booklet calls your percentage "coinsurance."
-You pay no coinsurance (0%) when you use an in-network provider.
+You pay less coinsurance for many benefits when you use an in-network provider.
 Your coinsurance is shown in the summary table. - The out-of-pocket maximum (not shown in the summary table).
 This is the most you pay each calendar year for any deductibles, copays and coinsurance.
 Not all the amounts you have to pay count toward the out-of-pocket maximum.
 See Important Plan Information for details.